Request A Homebuyers Quote

 Her advice to sellers: Repair, update, clean and stage.
 "You have to remove every obstacle possible for the buyers," Walker says.

 The more-for-less approach even holds when buyers consider bank-owned properties, says Joan Pratt, a real-estate broker at Re/Max Professionals in Castle Pines, Colo.
 "They want the short sales and the foreclosures, and they want them to look like they’re owner-occupied," she says.
-"They don’t want to paint.
+"They don’t want to home painting problems.
 They don’t want to put carpet in.
 They don’t want to clean."
 And they’re surprised when they don’t find homes in this condition, Pratt says.